Unleash/unleash-client-java/README.md

 based on the values stored in `unleash-repo.json`.
 As a result of this, the second argument of `isEnabled` will be returned in two cases:

-* When `unleash-repo.json` does not exists
+* When `unleash-repo.json` does not exist.
-* When the named feature toggle does not exist in `unleash-repo.json`
+* When the named feature toggle does not exist in `unleash-repo.json`.

 ## Bootstrapping
 * Unleash supports bootstrapping from a JSON string.
 * Configure your own custom provider implementing the `ToggleBootstrapProvider` interface's single method `String read()`.
-  This should return a JSON string in the same format returned from `/api/client/features`
+This should return a JSON string in the same format returned from `/api/client/features`.
-* Example bootstrap files can be found in the json files located in [src/test/resources](src/test/resources)
+* Example bootstrap files can be found in the JSON files located in [src/test/resources](src/test/resources).
-* Our assumption is this can be use for applications deployed to ephemeral containers or more locked down file systems where Unleash's need to write the backup file is not desirable or possible.
+* This setup can be useful for applications deployed to ephemeral containers or restricted  file systems where Unleash's need to write the backup file is not desirable or possible.

 ### Provided Bootstrappers

 #### ToggleBootstrapFileProvider
 * Unleash comes configured with a `ToggleBootstrapFileProvider` which implements the `ToggleBootstrapProvider` interface.
 * It is the default implementation used if not overridden via the `setToggleBootstrapProvider` on UnleashConfig.